Frozen-Projects/MeshOperations/README.md

 - Delete Empty Roots
 - Delete Empty Parents Recursive
 - Rename Object
+- Get Vertices Transforms (Locations and Direction as Rotator)
+- Set Pivot Location
+- Move Pivot Location to Center
+- Get Direction of Vector
 --------------------------------------------------------------------------------------------
-PLATFORM SUPPORT:
+## PLATFORM SUPPORT:
-- Plugin is for UE5 and Windows platform.
-We didn't try other platforms.

-CONTRIBUTIONS:
+We didn't use any third party library.
+So, it should work with all platforms but we didn't try other than Windows.

+## ROADMAP
+- Create Procedural Mesh from Static Mesh
+Create Static Mesh from Procedural Mesh

+## CONTRIBUTIONS
-- If you know better approaches feel free to give pull requests.
-We will appreciate (or even pay) for your contributions.
+If you know better approaches feel free to give pull requests.